 Substantial resources provided by Nanjing University facilitated me to learn a wide range of knowledge, such as the application of various computer language like java, C, C++ for future programming, online course of Machine Learning, basic concepts of data structure, computer networks and algorithm for future scientific research, and the detailed software development process like demand analysis, architecture design conducive for a deep understanding of software engineering.

-exchanging and cooperating with students from diverse backgrounds.
-For instance, I teamed up with two schoolmates to participate in the NAO robot marathon programming competition, and won the best creative award. compil a set of programs in a very short time to realize our expected function of this program, I found myself adjust well to the high intensity of programming pressure and realized the important role as a team player.
+I also enjoyed exchanging and cooperating with students from diverse backgrounds.
+For instance, I teamed up with two schoolmates to participate in the NAO robot marathon programming competition, and won the best creative award.
+By successfully writing a set of programs in a very short time to realize our expected functions, I found myself adjust well to the high intensity of programming pressure and realized the important role as a team player.
 Moreover, I began to enhance my ability to compete for the role as a leader in a group.
 After about one year, I found the Citi Cup competition and soon established a team with schoolmates from the business school.
 As the team leader, I served as a bridge to prompt the communication between our teammates.
 I conveyed our needs and targets to schoolmates from the business school, and then communicated with the schoolmates responsible for software development of the specific implementations.
-I, except for architectural design and implementations, also had to grasp basic financial knowledge to ensure the accuracy of our development.
+I, except for architectural design and implementations, also had to grasp basic financial knowledge shortly to ensure the accuracy of our development.
 With mutual efforts, we won the national fourth place and the best creative award in the competition.

-Solid theoretical foundation and rich competition experiences enabled me to join professors’ research groups.
+Plentiful research tempered my problem-solving ability.
 Last September, I joined professor Feng Liu’s Reinforcement Learning group to study related problems of POMDP and propose suggestions for algorithm development.
-Curious to figure out the problems with the U-Tree algorithm, which gave worse experimental results than others did, I began to make careful analysis of each process of the algorithm and carry out a wealth of experiment, finding that this algorithm failed to make advantage of data due to its use of redundant data and the optimal result obtained by using all-permutations.
-Through repeated theoretical assumptions and experimentation computation and by adding heuristic search and data weight to the algorithm, I proposed a new algorithm called ODWU-Tree, which generate better test results.
+Our group mainly concerns with how software agents ought to take actions in an environment so as to maximize some notion of cumulative reward.
+Curious to figure out the problems with the U-Tree algorithm, which gave worse experimental results than others did, I began to make careful analysis of each process of the algorithm and carry out a wealth of experiments, finding that this algorithm failed to make advantage of data due to its use of redundant data and used all-permutations to obtain the optimal result, which greatly increased the algorithm's time and space complexity.
+Through repeated theoretical assumptions and experimentation computation and by adding heuristic search and data weight to the algorithm, I proposed a new algorithm called ODWU-Tree, which generated better test results.
 The training efficiency of the ODWU-Tree is 2.55 times faster than that of U-Tree.
 I found that a detailed and rigorous analytical attitude and the courage to take innovative methods did matter much and would bring enormous success to our future work.
 We wrote a thesis paper based on this project and the paper had been published successfully.
-This successful trial strengthened my confidence to explore deeper and subsequently, so I followed Professor Mingxue Pan for software testing and for a novel method for GUI testing.
-With the previous algorithm improvement experience, I was much quicker .
+With the previous algorithm improvement experience, I was much quicker at Professor Mingxue Pan’s group for software testing and for a novel method for GUI testing.
 But the challenge lay in the new method’s requirement of a mixed knowledge of machine learning, image recognition and other related areas.
 I spent abundant time figuring out these areas and then constantly carried out the programming experiment.
 Finally, I succeeded in proposing an efficient method for GUI test.
-Currently I have a thesis paper for this project and submitted to a famous anonymous conference.
+Currently I have wrote a thesis paper for this project and submitted to a famous anonymous conference.